Zanktus/ms2-discord-newsbot/README.md

 *Never share your token with other people*

 ### Run
-You can start the bot with `node bot.js` command or using the `start.sh` (linux) so your bot automatically reconnects if it loses the connection.
+You can start the bot with `node bot.js` command or using the `run.sh` (linux) so your bot automatically reconnects if it loses the connection.

 ### Features
 In the `settings.json` you can define which channel the news should be posted to, the default is "news".